 —Agrimonia Eupatoria.
 (25) AGRI-4.
 Packet: $2.50

 'AGRIMONY'.
 Golden-yellow apricot-scented flowers in dense, slender spikes.
 Deep green pinnate aromatic foliage.
 Hardy perennial to 3 - 5 feet.
 Europe.
 Zone 3.
 The fragrant leaves are used as a tea, and it produces a yellow dye.
-Prechill seed 8 weeks to germinate in 1 - 4 weeks.
+Prechill seed 8 weeks to germinate in 1 - 10 weeks at cool temperatures.